 4 cups rice, cooked and kept warm

-Lightly brown beef, using oil if needed, in a large 4- to 6-quart skillet.
+Lightly brown the beef, using oil if needed, in a large 4- to 6-quart skillet or a large wok.
 Add beef broth, soy sauce and, if using, the teriyaki sauce.
 Put a spoon in the skillet to prop the cover slightly to allow the liquids to slowly reduce somewhat if there is not a steam-vent, and cook over medium-low heat 30 minutes to tenderize the meat and meld in the flavors of the liquids.
 You do not want to simmer the sauce all away, of course, just reduce the liquid by half or so.
-If you like a lot of liquid, cover fully.
+That said, if you like a lot of liquid, cover fully.

 Add all of the vegetables, except the green onions, cover fully this time, and simmer 10 minutes or until the vegetables are just tender.
 Stir often.

-Combine water and arrowroot, add to the meat mixture along with the green onions.
+Combine water and arrowroot powder, add to the meat mixture along with the green onions.
+You can not add the green onions and sprinkle them on to-taste when serving, too.
+Doing so tastes just as lovely.
 Cook and stir over medium heat until thickened.
-Serve over rice.
+Serve a large spoonful or two of the Mock Sukiyaki over rice.